Fedi6431/X-Password/README.md

 #### - hash
 When you type "hash" into the console, the program asks you to write a string (word) after writing a string, the program will translate that string into SHA-256

+#### - encrypt
+When you type "encrypt" the program will open a selection menu for the options:

+-Encrypt text

+-Encrypt file

+If you select the first option (encrypt text) the program will ask you to write a message and the encryption number, after selecting the encryption number, the program will print the encrypted word
 #### - version
 The program will show the current version